-A super thick and fluffy, giant, no flip Vegan Pancake that is melt in your mouth golden and bursting with juicy blueberries.
-Perfect for feeding a family without having to stand over the stove for ages!
+A super thick and fluffy, giant, no flip Vegan Blueberry Pancake that is melt in your mouth golden and bursting with juicy blueberries.
+Perfect for feeding a family without having to stand over the stove for ages and made with no eggs or milk!

 Mr AVV and I might have done that one at least a couple of occasions.
 And we regret nothing.